 Sustainable development of future academia in Sweden

-The aim of this conference is to discuss how we can protect academic freedom from a future/young researcher perspective and generate recommendations for future directions/guidelines to be published as a scientific paper and debate article.
+The aim of this conference is to discuss how we can protect high quality research, innovation and academic freedom from a future/young researcher perspective and generate recommendations for future directions and guidelines.

 Biomedicum 1, Karolinska Institutet (Solna), Stockholm, 7-8 May 2020

 12.30-12.45 Welcome, opening words and moderator introduced by the chair of NJF.

 12.45 – 13.30 Keynote 1: Jean-Pierre Bourguignon, President of the European Research Council.

 13.30 – 14.30 Session 1: What is our future?
 Invited short presentations and panel debate including young researchers, politicians, industry.